hypercycle-development/manager-mode-script/README.md

 - If a user owns a **Hypercycle Node (hardware)** but lacks a license, they can obtain one from another party.

-- If a user has a **License (or ANFE)** but lacks the hardware to run a node, they can assign it to someone else’s node.
+- If a user has a **License (or ANFE)** but lacks the hardware to run a node, they can assign it to someone else's node.

 - Additionally, license owners who prefer not to manage node assignments can delegate control to a trusted user.